 Biology is the study of life.
 The Department of Biology at IU Northwest offers an interdisciplinary program in the life sciences leading to a Bachelor of Science degree, or a Bachelor of Arts degree.
 Students majoring in other subjects may also earn a Minor in Biology.
 Our undergraduate programs are designed to interface with the faculty's expertise in biomedical sciences, biotechnology, and environmental and ecological sciences.
 The programs are diverse, flexible, and designed to accommodate individuals who have a wide range of interests within the life sciences.
-Courses are available for students seeking preprofessional training in the medical sciences (premedical, predental, and allied health sciences), for those pursuing occupations in biotechnology, forensics, and the pharmaceutical industry, for students intending to continue with graduate studies, and for those interested in environmental issues and field work.
+Courses are available for students seeking preprofessional training in the medical sciences (premedical, predental, and allied health sciences), for those pursuing occupations in biotechnology, forensics, and the pharmaceutical industry, for students intending to continue with graduate studies, and for those interested in environment and conservation.
 We firmly believe that the training of an undergraduate student is enhanced by experience in the "discovery side" of the discipline.
 Thus, students are encouraged to participate in research with faculty mentors.
-Many of our faculty have adjunct appointments at the Northwest Center for Medical Education, located across campus, and also maintain collaborations at other research institutions within the greater metropolitan area.
+Our faculty maintain research collarborations at research institutions within greater metropolitan area including the IU School of Medicine located accross campus.
 This expands the opportunities for our students to engage in research projects with a broad spectrum of life scientists within and outside of Indiana University.